merivale/victor/docs/plain.md

 It should go without saying that my theory is incomplete, a work in progress that stands in need of significant expansion and refinement.
 My theory of plain messages in particular---more specifically my theory of English *conditions*---is perhaps the most strikingly incomplete aspect of the whole.
 My aim in this section is to get out in front of any criticisms on this score, by acknowledging the most egregious of these inadequacies, and explaining why I am in no great hurry to address them.
 The main point, by way of headline, is that I am more interested in the theory of elaborations, and I expect that any philosophers who are likely to take an interest in my work will share this bias.
 My theory of plain messages is not intended to make any very great headway into that field, then, but rather to provide just enough to serve as the basis for my main project, the theory of elaborations.

 There are two immediately obvious inadequacies, namely that my theory does not cover all of the ground (there are sentences that it cannot account for), and that, even in the ground that it does cover, it leaves some things unearthed (the properties and verbalities that users are currently obliged to encode for themselves).
 Both of these inadequacies are relatively untroubling.
-If you-ll excuse the change of metaphor, neither of them indicates that I am on the wrong track; they merely remined us that---of course---I have yet to reach the end of that track.
+If you'll excuse the change of metaphor, neither of them indicates that I am on the wrong track; they merely remind us that---of course---I have yet to reach the end of that track.
 While I am here, I may add that precisely the same limitations apply to my theory of elaborations too: there are many elaborate messages that my system cannot encode, and with the ones that it does encode, it still relies on users encoding certain unearthed variables for themselves.

 In developing my theory in the future, I will naturally want to dig up some of the presently unearthed variables.
 In some cases, however, I will be in no great hurry to do so.
 It seems to me that there is nothing particularly puzzling or intriguing, from a theoretical point of view, about properties and the way in which they are encoded into adjectives, and uncovering this variable would simply be a matter of giving my system an enormous dictionary.
 The same is true of what I call *categories* (which are encoded into nouns), another unearthed variable that we will meet in my theory of elaborations.
 And the same is mostly true of verbalities, except that in their case at least a degree of excavation would be necessary for the implementation of any validation checks on conditions (see the end of this section).